-Garlic has also long been a favorite of home gardeners as it is easy to grow indoors in containers.
+Garlic has also long been a favourite of home gardeners as it is easy to grow indoors in containers.
 But, even the most seasoned gardeners sometimes find it hard to judge when exactly the garlic is ready for harvesting.

 Timing is everything - especially with a crop like garlic which is hidden underground and you can not assess its maturity.

 Knowing exactly when to harvest garlic is important because, if delayed, the bulbs will open up or split up.
-Or if you harvest them too early, you will have a crop of tiny, green cloves with weak flavor which do not store well for longer periods.
+Or if you harvest them too early, you will have a crop of tiny, green cloves with weak flavour which do not store well for longer periods.

 How To Grow Garlic

 Garlic bulbs belong to the same family as onions, shallots, and leek of the Allium genus.

 There are two types of garlic: